project-hatohol/hatohol/client/README.md

 How to run
 ----------------------------------------
-This is a standard Django project so you can run this on some WSGI compliant application server.
+Hatohol Client is a standard Django project.
+So you can run it on any WSGI compliant application server.

-Of course you can run with runserver subcommand of Django's manage.py.
+Alternatively you can run with a runserver sub-command of Django's manage.py.

 	$ ./manage.py runserver

-If you want to serve to the outside of the host that this frontend run on, you need specifying the address.
+If you allow to access from the outside, you need specifying the address like

 	$ ./manage.py runserver 0.0.0.0:8000